-The Public Diplomacy Section (PDS) of the U.S. Embassy in Khartoum’s Public Diplomacy Section (PDS) is pleased to announce that funding is available through its Public Diplomacy Small Grants Program.
+The U.S. Embassy Nairobi, Public Diplomacy Section (PDS Nairobi) of the U.S. Department of State is pleased to announce that funding is available through its Public Diplomacy Small Grants Program.

 Priority Program Areas

 Promote Rule of Law, Democracy, and Good GovernancePromote rule-of-law, democracy, and good governance by focusing on issues such as rule-of-law, democratic governance, civic participation, inclusive societies, media literacy, media independence, prevention of corruption, prevention of gender-based violence, and prevention of violent extremism.

 Advance Climate Resilience, Including Promoting Food SecurityAddress the significant and adverse health, environmental, economic, climate, and other cumulative impacts of pollution and environmental degradation, especially on communities that are marginalized or underserved.

 Promote Access to Science, Technology, Engineering, Arts, and Mathematics (STEAM) Education and Entrepreneurship Training and OpportunitiesEnsure all members of a society, especially women and girls as well as members of marginalized and underserved communities, can access and participate equally in STEAM-related educational and entrepreneurial opportunities and economic activities.